jrusnakli/mobile_test_orchestrator/README.md

 test_plan = iter([test_suite])
 ```

 An orchestrator can execute the test plan.
-A `androidtestorchestrator.TestListener` will report the test result as execution proceeds.
+A `mobiletestorchestrator.TestListener` will report the test result as execution proceeds.
-A `androidtestorchestrator.Device` is intended to be a direct bridge to the same functionality as adb, with minimized embellishments.
+A `mobiletestorchestrator.Device` is intended to be a direct bridge to the same functionality as adb, with minimized embellishments.

 ```python
 from mobiletestorchestrator import AndroidTestOrchestrator, TestSuite, TestRunListener